 3. Remove bay leaf.
 Using an immersion blender, puree the soup.
 Alternatively, puree soup in batches in the work bowl of a food processor.
 (Use caution when processing hot liquids, it is best to wait until the soup cools for this variation of step 3.)

-4. Add barley and simmer, uncovered for 30 minutes.
+4. Add barley and salt and simmer, uncovered for 30 minutes.

 *To soak beans, rinse well, then place in a bowl with water to cover by about 2”.
 Cover and let stand at room temperature at least four hours, preferably overnight. (you may need to add water before serving, as the barley will continue to absorb and thicken soup)